CVE-2022-33994:- Stored XSS in WordPress

 Now, my advice for WordPress Team is to get rid of the “Insert from url” functionality as popular content creation websites like Facebook, LinkedIn, Medium etc. and image upload websites like Flickr, Unsplash etc. don’t allow loading images from an URL and only allow uploading images directly from the user’s device.
 If disabling the feature is not an option, then I’d recommend to implement a kind of XML/image parser(like Google and Slack) that validates the contents of remote images before rendering them.

-Now, I’ve not tested this as the specifications are bit too much of reading and as I already have gotten the CVE I wanted, I’m not really keen on going through all of them.
+Now, further research on this could lead to a new class of vulnerabilities.
+I’ve not tested this as the specifications are bit too much of reading and as I already have gotten the CVE I wanted, I’m not really keen on going through all of them.
 Also, even though a lot of websites and all of the above RFCs/Specifications make it look like that there could be a possibility of code execution, I’m still a bit skeptical about them and decided it’s not worth my time to explore this further.
 If someone finds a way to exploit this, then kindly share your payload and enlighten us.

 Another CVE writeup down and three more CVEs to go.
 Out of the remaining three, two of them are similar to this vulnerability.
 This CVE was found through a black box pentesting approach and not through source code auditing, but still I think it’s a good vulnerability considering the popularity of WordPress.
 I really hope the WordPress devs will fix this vulnerability as soon as possible because after reading this some evil minded folks will start deploying XSS backdoors in websites, which may put a lot of people at risk, including me.
 Now, the WordPress Team wanted me to discuss this vulnerability publicly on Github and talk about possible solutions on fixing this, but instead I decided to publish it on my blog.
 As such, I think I’ve full permissions of WordPress in publishing this vulnerability.
 Thanks for reading.
 Peace!